|

 Clean or replace air filters

 Floors are not the only place in the house you should keep clean.
-Air is another one as fans or air filters can gather dust and help it spread.
+Air is another one, as fans or air filters can collect dust and spread it.
 Consider cleaning them monthly to minimize the risk of pollen exposure.

 Clean your dog’s bedding